 - Level 1 Inputs are unadjusted quoted prices in active markets for identical assets or liabilities.
 Pricing inputs are based upon quoted prices in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date.
 The valuations are based on quoted prices of the underlying security that are readily and regularly available in an active market, and accordingly, a significant degree of judgment is not required.
-As of September 30, 2013, the Company used Level 1 assumptions for its money market funds. - Level 2 Pricing inputs are based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable in the market or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-As of September 30, 2013, the Company used Level 2 assumptions for its U.S. municipal securities, certificates of deposit, acquisition-related promissory notes, term loan, and interest rate swap. - Level 3 Pricing inputs are generally unobservable for the assets or liabilities and include situations where there is little, if any, market activity for the investment.
+As of March 31, 2015, the Company used Level 1 assumptions for its money market funds. - Level 2 Pricing inputs are based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable in the market or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+As of March 31, 2015, the Company used Level 2 assumptions for its acquisition-related promissory note, term loan, and interest rate swap. - Level 3 Pricing inputs are generally unobservable for the assets or liabilities and include situations where there is little, if any, market activity for the investment.
 The inputs into the determination of fair value require management's judgment or estimation of assumptions that market participants would use in pricing the assets or liabilities.
 The fair values are therefore determined using model-based techniques that include option pricing models, discounted cash flow models, and similar techniques.
-As of September 30, 2013, the Company did not have any Level 3 financial assets or liabilities.
+As of March 31, 2015, the Company did not have any Level 3 financial assets or liabilities.